ajoposor/aoPlotlyAddOn/README.md

 	wholeDivID: "myWholeDiv_01",

 	// div in which plot will be included
-	// should be a div within 'wholeDiv'
+	// should be a div within wholeDiv
 	plotDivID: "myPlotDiv_01"
 };
 ```